$L^2$ geometry of hyperbolic monopoles: The monopole metric

 \subsection{The framed and unframed moduli spaces}

 The Bogomolny equation is invariant under gauge transformations, and it is natural to study the moduli space of solutions modulo gauge transformations.
 In fact, there are two natural moduli spaces to consider, the framed and unframed moduli spaces.
-We define an \emph{(unframed) gauge transformation} to be a function $g:H^3\to SU(2)$ that extends to a smooth circle-invariant section of the bundle $\Aut(V)\to S^4$.
+We denote by $C_{n,p}$ the space of solutions of the Bogomolny equations and boundary conditions with charge $n$ and mass parameter $p$ that extend smoothly to the bundle $V\to S^4$.
+We define the group of \emph{unframed gauge transformations} to be the group $G^u$ of functions $g:H^3\to SU(2)$ that extend to smooth circle-invariant sections of the bundle $\Aut(V)\to S^4$.
 Note that circle-invariance demands that on the fixed $S^2\subset S^4$, $g$ maps $L^+$ to $L^+$ and $L^-$ to $L^-$.
-The moduli space of \emph{unframed} monopoles is the space $M^u_{n,p}$ of monopoles with charge $n$ and mass parameter $p$ that extend smoothly to $S^4$, modulo unframed gauge transformations.
+Two monopoles are called \emph{unframed gauge equivalent} if they are related by an unframed gauge transformation.
+The moduli space $M^u_{n,p}$ of \emph{unframed} monopoles is the quotient of $C_{n,p}/G^u$.
 This is known to be a smooth manifold of dimension $4n-1$ \cite{braam:1990}.